 Come and join us where it all began: CERN is the birthplace of the World Wide Web and the world's largest particle physics laboratory.

-We are looking for a technical student to join CERN's web team for a period of 12 months, starting in Q2 2022.
+We are looking for a technical student to join CERN's web team for a period of 12 months.
+Earliest start date of the contract: 1st December 2022.
 The selected student will take part in the design and development sprints in a role combining UI/UX design, web development and site management.

 Being part of the CERN’s web team, you will have the opportunity to participate in and contribute to the areas/activities listed below: